mackonsti/nuc10i7fnh/CFG Lock/README.md

 Protocol: UEFI
 ```

-Now with some text editor or viewer (e.g. BBEdit) open the resulting `Setup.txt` and search for the term `CFG Lock` again.
+Now, with some text editor or viewer (e.g. BBEdit) open the resulting `Setup.txt` and search for the term `CFG Lock` again.
 The result should be something like this:

 ```
 0x32C5A	Form: View/Configure CPU Lock Options, FormId: 0x274A {01 86 4A 27 D8 01}